-It is up to the clinician to ensure that there aren’t any issues limiting your use to less than four (4) hours per day on average.
+It is up to your hearing specialist to ensure that there aren’t any issues limiting your use to less than four (4) hours per day on average.

 You should also keep this minimum figure in mind as less usage per day tends to lead to a situation where you might stop wearing the instruments despite it providing benefit in some situations.
 We have an article discussing the issue of non-use here.

 Follow-ups after the initial fitting are critical to achieving consistent and beneficial use.
 Modern digital hearing aids keep data logging information that clearly shows the clinician what your average daily use was since you last saw them.

 The best hearing aid to choose is the one which suits your hearing loss configuration and severity

 Each individual with hearing loss has different hearing loss configuration and severity (audiogram).
 Modern hearing aids can be adjusted by the clinician to suit a range of hearing loss.
 This is great news because it means that even if your hearing loss changes a bit, your hearing aid can keep up.

 Just because a hearing aid can suit a certain loss, it does not mean it is the best hearing aid to choose for that loss.
 When a hearing aid is selected the clinician needs to keep in mind the maximum power that the aid can deliver as well as how well it processes soft sounds.
 A hearing aid that “chops off” louder sounds might not suit someone with profound or severe hearing loss.
 A hearing aid that does not do well with soft sounds might not provide someone with milder hearing loss access to the softer sounds they need.
 Musicians need to also seriously consider the sound quality of the hearing aid, as some hearing aids do much better with music than others.